d-dd/Yukari/connections/cytube/plugins/loaders/README.md

  httplib2
  requests

- If you're using a virtual environment, the subprocess may have difficulties locating the module/packages.
-A workaround is to install the above dependencies outside the virtual env, and use virtualenvwrapper's toggleglobalsitepackages command.

 Requirements:
 NND account
  (There is a way download videos without an account but I haven't explored that yet.)